boennecd/survTMB/README.md

 matrices are known.
 Various types of
 ![C\_{il}](https://latex.codecogs.com/svg.latex?C_%7Bil%7D "C_{il}")
 matrices can be used.
-A typical example is to use a kinship matrix to estimate genetic effect Other examples are to include maternal effects, paternal effects, shared environment etc.
+A typical example is to use a kinship matrix to estimate genetic effects.
+Other examples are to include maternal effects, paternal effects, shared environment etc.

 As an example, we will use the `pedigree.RDS` in the [inst/test-data](inst/test-data) directory.